UCSD-E4E/fishsense-mobile/README.md

 1. Open the app on your iOS device or simulator.
 2. Tap the Shutter button to take a new image.
+3. Tap on the screen two times to set the start and end point for the length measurement.
-3. Tap the "Photos" tab to view the photo gallery.
+4. Tap the "Photos" tab to view the photo gallery.
-4. Tap on any image in the gallery to see more information.
+5. Tap on any image in the gallery to see more information.

 ## Contributing